surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 SurveyJS includes themes designed for use with Bootstrap and Bootstrap Material.
 However, they are obsolete and no longer receive updates.

-Previously, Bootstrap integration was part of the main package.
-Since v1.9.69, it is shipped as a separate module/script.
+Previously, Bootstrap integrations were part of the main package.
+Since v1.9.69, they are shipped as separate modules/scripts.
 The following code shows how to apply the Bootstrap or Bootstrap Material theme by importing a module:

 ```js
 // Apply the Bootstrap theme